ttlew/conversation/dialog-runtime.md

   See [Retaining information across dialog turns](dialog-runtime.html#context) for more information.

 - `input`: The string of text that was submitted by the user.
+The text string can contain up to 2,048 characters.

   ```json
   {